Deceptrax123/Drug-Drug-Interaction-Dataloader/readme.md

 - Run ```pip install -r requirements.txt```
 - Save the environment variables mentioned below in a ```.env``` file
 - Run ```Scripts/download_pipeline.py``` and follow the steps to effectively save the .pt files.
+- You may edit the number of concurrent processes according to your system specs.

 ## Train and Run
 To train and evaluate GNN models, the following modifications need to be made to the ```graph_dataset.py``` script.